julia-crosara/books-app/README.md

 ![Screenshot of MyBooks App](/images/screenshot-mybooks.png?raw=true "Screenshot")
 # MyBooks App

-First project for Udacity's React Nanodegree program.
 This bookshelf app allows you to search for, select, and place books on three different shelves: currently reading, want to read, or read.
+Created for Udacity's React Developer Nanodegree.

 ## How to Use the App
 * The main page displays three bookshelves which separate books into categories: currently reading, want to read, and read.